sfc-gh-dwilczak/tutorials/docs/clouds/azure/scim/index.md

-# Sharing - Listing
+# Azure Entra ID SCIM to Snowflake
-In this tutorial, we’ll walk through how to share data with another Snowflake account using a listing, even if the account is on a different cloud provider than your own.
+In this tutorial, we’ll walk through how to setup Azure EntraID SCIM to provision users and role to our Snowflake account.

 ## Video
 Video still in development.